rafalcieslak/emacs-company-terraform/README.md

 Autompletes:

- - Arguments in data and resoruce blocks
+ - Arguments and meta-parameters in data and resource blocks
  - Resource type in data and resource declarations
+ - Top-level keywords
+ - In interpolations:
- - Built-in functions in interpolations
+   - Built-in functions
- - Resource and data types in interpolations
+   - Resource and data types and names, conveniently limited to those existing in your project
- - Resource and data arguments and attributes in interpolations
+   - Resource and data arguments and attributes
+   - Variable names
- - Some top-level keywords
+   - Meta-parameters and keywords

 ## Usage